rgederin/python-sandbox/README.md

 Data structures are the fundamental constructs around which you build your programs.
 Each data structure provides a particular way of organizing data so it can be accessed efficiently, depending on your use case.
 Python ships with an extensive set of data structures in its standard library.

+## Array data structures

+An array is a fundamental data structure available in most programming languages, and it has a wide range of uses across different algorithms.

+Python includes several array-like data structures in its standard library that each have slightly different characteristics:

+* list: Mutable Dynamic Arrays
+* tuple: Immutable Containers
+* array.array: Basic Typed Arrays
+* str: Immutable Arrays of Unicode Characters
+* bytes: Immutable Arrays of Single Bytes
+* bytearray: Mutable Arrays of Single Bytes

 ## List